nicoleanderson21/deep-learning-challenge/README.md

 # Deep-learning-challenge Report

 # Overview:

-of the analysis: Explain the purpose of this analysis.
+The purpose of this analysis was to "create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup".

 # Results:

-Using bulleted lists and images to support your answers, address the following questions:
+N/A; model was not running, could not produce evaluation metrics

 # Data Preprocessing

-This model

-What variable(s) are the target(s) for your model?
-What variable(s) are the features for your model?
-What variable(s) should be removed from the input data because they are neither targets nor features?
+The features for this model consisted of applicationo type, affiliatino, classification, use case, organizatino type, status, income classification, special cnosideration, and ask amount.
+Using these features, the model aimed to predict whether or not an orginzation was/will be "successful" (if the money was used effectively).
+The ein and name columns were removed because they were not a measure of success.
+Certain rare classifications and application types were removed below a certain threshold, as their infrequency made them irrelevant.

-Compiling, Training, and Evaluating the Model
+# Compiling, Training, and Evaluating the Model

-How many neurons, layers, and activation functions did you select for your neural network model, and why?
-Were you able to achieve the target model performance?
-What steps did you take in your attempts to increase model performance?
-Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+I used 3 dense layers, 2 hidden with relu activatino functions and 1 output with a sigmooiod activation function.
+Unfortunately, I tried changing the activatino functions, adding layers, changing the amuont of epochs, but was not able to get the model running.